-An interdisciplinary seminar series was organized by the Office of Faculty Research at the Seminar Room of Campus B, where the first seminar of the series was held on March 9, 2018.
-Eminent writer and medical anthropologist Dr. Shahaduz Zaman was the speaker of this seminar, who is a Research Fellow in the School of Interdisciplinary Studies at the University of Glasgow, UK.
-Dr. Zaman’s speech was titled “Interdisciplinary Perspective: Death and Dying as a Casein”.
-The event initiated by Professor Imran Rahman where Professor Rahman delivered the welcome speech.
-Later, Dr. Zaman presented his research where Dr. Zaman discusses traditional, modern and postmodern death and dying, drawing on perspectives from biology, anthropology, literature, film, painting, sociology, and politics.
-Taking death and dying as a case the speaker demonstrated our understanding of a phenomenon could be enhanced by cross-fertilization of different disciplinary perspectives.
-Later, chest and gift bag was presented to the speaker and the seminar was concluded with the vote of thanks by Professor Dr. Sumon Rahman.
+An Interdisciplinary Seminar Series was organized by the Office of Faculty Research at the Seminar Room of Campus B, where the first seminar of the series was held on March 9, 2018.
+Eminent writer and medical anthropologist Dr. Shahaduz Zaman, a Research Fellow in the School of Interdisciplinary Studies at the University of Glasgow, UK, was the speaker at this seminar.
+Dr. Zaman’s speech was titled “Interdisciplinary Perspective: Death and Dying as a Case”.
+Professor Imran Rahman, who initiated the talk, delivered the welcome speech where he expressed his willingness to organize such seminars on a regular basis as they are motivating to students.

 Dr. Zaman discussed the traditional, modern, and postmodern concepts of death and dying, drawing on perspectives from biology, anthropology, literature, film, painting, sociology, and politics.
 Taking death and dying as a case, the speaker demonstrated how our understanding of a phenomenon could be enhanced by cross-fertilization of different disciplinary perspectives.
 The seminar concluded with a vote of thanks by Professor Sumon Rahman and the presentation of a crest and gift bag to the speaker.